abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ `--disable-download-validation`

-> [!TIP]
+> [!CAUTION]
-> _**Additional Usage Notes:**_ If you're downloading data from SharePoint or OneDrive Business Shared Folders, you might find it necessary to activate this option.
+> If you're downloading data from SharePoint or OneDrive Business Shared Folders, you might find it necessary to activate this option.
 It's important to note that any issues encountered aren't due to a problem with this client; instead, they should be regarded as issues with the Microsoft OneDrive technology stack.
+Enabling this option disables all download integrity checks.

 ### disable_notifications
 _**Description:**_ This setting controls whether GUI notifications are sent from the client to your display manager session.